BlockchainAna1ytics/Crawling_BlockchainInfo/README.md

 1. Crawling from Blockchain.com.
     - Access the [Blockchain.com](https://www.blockchain.com/explorer).
     - Find address that you want to get transaction information.
-    - Copy the address.
     - Run crawling_blockchain.py.
+    - Enter the address.
+    - Enter pages.
+    (Pages = number of transactions / 50)

 2. Using API of Blockchain.com
     - Find address that you want to get transaction information.
-    - Copy the address.
     - Run crawling_blockapi.py.
+    - Enter the address.
+    - Enter pages.
+    (Pages = number of transactions / 50)

 ## Requirements
 1. Python 3